 The power of a CMS absolutely eclipses any old-fashioned plain HTML website, it’s as simple as that.

 Responsive web design is a big buzz-phrase these days.
-It may seem complicated but WordPress makes it so easy.
+It may seem complicated but using WordPress makes it easy.

-As of right now, 2015, not all WordPress themes are responsive, so responsive design is not yet an automatic feature.
-However, there are many, many responsive themes to choose from and making the right theme choice makes all the difference.
+Not all WordPress themes are responsive, so you still have to choose a theme well.
+However, there are many responsive themes to choose from and making the right theme choice makes all the difference.

 Responsive is also a must, given the wide range of web-enabled devices we all use now.
 Trying to use a non-mobile-friendly website on your phone is extremely frustrating and your users won’t stick around long if you’re no making it easy for them.